radext-wg/draft-ietf-radext-reverse-coa/draft-ietf-radext-reverse-coa.md

 --- abstract

 This document defines a "reverse Change of Authorization (CoA)" path for RADIUS packets.
 This specification allows a home server to send CoA packets in "reverse" down a RADIUS/TLS connection.
-Without this capability, it is impossible for a home server to send CoA packets to a NAS which is behind a firewall or NAT gateway.
+Without this capability, it is impossible for a home server to send CoA packets to a Network Access Server (NAS) which is behind a firewall or NAT gateway.
 The reverse CoA functionality extends the available transport methods for CoA packets, but it does not change anything else about how CoA packets are handled.

 --- middle

 # Introduction

-{{RFC5176}} defines the ability to change a users authorization, or disconnect the user via what are generally called "Change of Authorization" or "CoA" packets.
-This term refers to either of the RADIUS packet types CoA-Request or Disconnect-Request.
-The initial transport protocol for all RADIUS was the User Datagram Protocol (UDP).
+The Remote Authentication Dial-In User Service (RADIUS) protocol {{RFC2865}} is a client-server protocol where clients send requests to servers, and servers send responses to clients.
+RADIUS was extended in {{RFC5176}} to define the ability to change a users authorization, or disconnect the user via what are generally called "Change of Authorization" or "CoA" packets.
+In this use-case, a server which normally receives authentication requests from a client instead sends CoA requests to that client.

+When that inversion of roles takes place, the system sending the CoA requests is acting as a client, and the system receiving those requests is acting as a server.
+In order to more clearly separate these roles, all connections between RADIUS clients and servers have historically been defined to be one way.
+A client sends requests to a server, on a port which is dedicated to that role.
+For RADIUS, there have been separate ports defined for authentication requests, accounting requests, and CoA requests.

-{{RFC6614}} updated previous specifications to allow packets to be sent over the Transport Layer Security (TLS) protocol.
-Section 2.5 of that document explicitly allows all packets (including CoA) to be sent over a TLS connection:
+The initial transport protocol for all RADIUS was the User Datagram Protocol (UDP).  {{RFC6614}} then updated RADIUS to allow packets to be sent over the Transport Layer Security (TLS) protocol.
+The update also removed the requiremment that each type of packet use a dedicated port.
+Instead, all packets (including CoA) can be be sent over a TLS connection, as duiscussed in {{RFC6614, Section 2.5}}:

 ```
 Due to the use of one single TCP port for all packet types, it is